 - Our CEO, CFO and Chair have regular meetings with our major investors to update them on our performance, hear their views directly and consult with them. - The Board receives a report at every meeting on investor engagement, as well as a feedback report following all investor events. - During the year, the Board commissioned an investor perception study to gather feedback on our strategy, performance and communications. - Our AGM provides an opportunity for the Board to meet with investors. - Sue Clark, Chair of our Remuneration Committee, wrote to investors in July 2022 about ESG metrics and, together with the Global Reward Director, hosted follow-on investor calls where requested.
-Further details of the ESG metrics can be found in the Directors' Remuneration Report on page 132.

-- Our Annual and Interim results presentations inform investors how the business is performing. - We maintain a programme of active dialogue with our key financial stakeholders, including institutional shareholders, potential investors, holders of our bonds and sell-side research analysts. - Our CEO hosted two webinars during the year for investors and analysts.
-In March, the US management team presented on how Imperial Brands' consumercentric strategy is gaining traction in the US market.
-In September, the Global ESG Director together with senior management outlined how we have refreshed our approach to our ESG agenda to further support our strategy. - Senior management supported a new bond issue in July 2022, including an investor roadshow to market the bond. - Senior management present at various industry conferences.
+Further details of the ESG metrics can be found in the Directors' Remuneration Report on page 132. - management team presented on how Imperial Brands' consumercentric strategy is gaining traction in the US market.
+In September, the Global ESG Director together with senior management outlined how we have refreshed our approach to our ESG agenda to further support - our strategy.
+Senior management supported a new bond issue in July 2022, including an investor roadshow to market the bond. - Senior management present at various industry conferences.